Stacknvault/iex2-core/README.md

 >`yarn run expose -- get-context --contact-id=<contact id> --entity-id=<entity id> --stage=<stage number starting from 0> [ --company-id=<company id> ]`
 >
 >If company id is not specified, it will be taken from the sender
+>
+>If no other args are specified, they will be taken from .lastRun